topojson/topojson-specification/README.md

 ## 1. Introduction

 TopoJSON is a [JSON](http://json.org/) format for encoding geographic data structures into a shared topology.
-A TopoJSON topology represents one or geometries that share sequences of positions called _arcs_.
+A TopoJSON topology represents one or more geometries that share sequences of positions called _arcs_.
 TopoJSON, as an extension of [GeoJSON](http://geojson.org/), supports multiple geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.
 Geometries in TopoJSON may contain additional properties to encode non-geometrical data.

 ### 1.1.
 Examples